How to Customize a Business Page on Facebook

-01Getting Started: How to Set Up a Facebook Page
+Getting Started: How to Set Up a Facebook Page

-Create a FaceBook Account
+Create a Facebook Account

-You can create a personal account or a business account but not both.
-If you will only be using Facebook for your business, you can set up your account as a business account.
-However, business accounts have less functionality and options than personal accounts.
+If you do not already have a Facebook account, visit the main Facebook home page, and create one.
+You can create a personal account or business account, but not both.
+If you will only be using Facebook for your business, set up your account as a business account, but be aware that business accounts have less functionality and options than personal accounts.

 If you will ever use Facebook for personal reasons (in addition to business promotion) or want full access to Facebook tools and information, set up your account as a personal account.
-You can choose settings so that your business page is seen and treated separately from your personal page -- known as your "profile" page in Facebook terms.
+You can choose settings so that your business page is seen and treated separately from your personal page—known as your "profile" page in Facebook terms.

 Facebook accounts are free, but remember, you can only have one account.
 If you already have a personal Facebook page account, you will have to create your business page off that account.
 If you create more than one account and Facebook catches you, they will disable or delete one or both accounts.

 There are two ways to create a page on Facebook, and both require you to log into your account.
 After you log in your personal profile page, click on the "Advertising" link on the side of the page to be taken to a new page where you can then create a page.